LSSTDESC/skyCatalogs/docs/installation.rst

    pip install skyCatalogs

+If you expect to access trilegal stars you will also need to install pystellibs.
+See section :ref: `trilegal` above.

 Per-session setup
 ~~~~~~~~~~~~~~~~~

 Every session you will also need to define a ``SKYCATALOGS_HOME`` directory
-where other needed files (see section :ref:`install-data-files` below) will go:
+where other needed files (see section :ref:`install-data-files` below) go:

 .. code-block:: sh